 Product means we multiply the fractions.
 A reciprocal allows us to “undo” a fraction and come out of fraction land.

 I call this type of fraction a cool cat fraction.
 You know because it’s super cool to be able to get away from fractions and do some basic math stuff right?

 When we multiply fractions, we multiply the numerators (the number on the top) to each other and write it in a new fraction.
 Then we do the same with the denominator (the number on the bottom).
 This creates a copycat one (fraction rule #1) and we know that means we have a quantity of one.

 This rule is used a ton in higher levels of math.
 We see it with equations, factoring polynomials, graphing, and so much more.
 In this example, you can see how cool cat is used to isolate the variable so we can find out its value.

 I’m on a quest to help middle schoolers master fractions so they can feel like a math magician from here on out and not a deer in the headlights.
 Don’t let fractions mow down your kiddo’s math confidence.

-Try my Fractions 101 class for free.
-In my trial class, you’ll learn all of the skills for fraction rule #1 (copycat one) including how to model fractions and work with fractions inside of word problems or you can purchase full access and learn in-depth how all three work!
+Try our Stress-Free Fractions class for free.
+In our trial class, you’ll learn all of the skills for fraction rule #1 (copycat one) including how to model fractions and work with fractions inside of word problems or you can purchase full access and learn in-depth how all three work!

-We offer all online math services featuring the multisensory math method which you can learn about here: madeformath.com/services
+We offer all online math services featuring the multisensory math method which you can learn about here: madeformath.com/solo-lessons